 - Using rsync - see: rsync

-- Within Harvard or when connected over the VPN you can mount your file system on your desktop or laptop to copy data securely. (slower)
+- Within Harvard or when connected over the VPN you can mount some file systems on your desktop or laptop to copy data securely. (slower)

 When sending data to a collaborator without an account on research computing systems: